jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 # Step 5: Limitations and Analytical Choices
 Several analytical decisions were informed by both data limitations and the scope of the project:
+* **Analytical conventions:** Uses **Crude Prevalence** with the **Overall** breakout across all years and states, defines five-state **benchmarks** as unweighted means across CA, TX, FL, NY, and PA using available years only, and applies **no population weighting** across states.
 * **Florida’s Missing 2021 Data:** As detailed above, this affects both regular and YoY averages and was factored into interpretation when comparing trends across states.
 * **Pivot Table Usage:** Pivot tables were used to validate manual calculations and supported internal QA.
 They reinforced understanding of multiple calculation approaches (formula-based vs. aggregation) and strengthened confidence in final values used for visualization.
+* **Bar chart metric:** Shows the absolute point change between 2012 and 2022 for each state and condition, computed as ABS(2022 − 2012) in percentage points, to compare magnitude only (not percent change or direction).
 * **YoY Metrics:** Year-over-year percentage changes were not included in the Tableau dashboard, but the pivot tables remain valuable for interpreting directional shifts and will be referenced in future recommendations or insights where appropriate.